KyleSwanson/SLCCProjects/README.md

-#SLCCProjects
+SLCCProjects
 ============
-A sample of some of the projects I worked on while at SLCC
+A sample of a few of the projects I worked on while at SLCC

 ## C♯ Weather Application